 1. Compelling Topic

-Simple curiosity is not a good enough reason to pursue a research study because it does not indicate significance.
-The problem that you choose to explore must be important to you, your readers, and to a the larger academic and/or social community that could be impacted by the results of your study.
-The problem chosen must be one that motivates you to address it.
+The problem chosen should be one that motivates you to address it but simple curiosity is not a good enough reason to pursue a research study because this does not indicate significance.
+The problem that you choose to explore must be important to you, but it must also be viewed as important by your readers and to a the larger academic and/or social community that could be impacted by the results of your study.

 2. Supports Multiple Perspectives